-EE/CS C149/C249A.
+EE/CS 149.
 Introduction to Embedded Systems

-Current Schedule (Fall 2013)
+Current Schedule (Fall 2014)

-EECS 149 introduces students to the design and analysis of computational systems that interact with physical processes.
+EECS 149 introduces students to the design and analysis of computational systems that interact with physical processes (cyber-physical systems).
 Applications of such systems include medical devices and systems, consumer electronics, toys and games, assisted living, traffic control and safety, automotive systems, process control, energy management and conservation, environmental control, aircraft control systems, communications systems, instrumentation, critical infrastructure control (electric power, water resources, and communications systems for example), robotics and distributed robotics (telepresence, telemedicine), defense systems, manufacturing, and smart structures.

 A major theme of this course is on the interplay of practical design with formal models of systems, including both software components and physical dynamics.
 A major emphasis is on building high confidence systems with real-time and concurrent behaviors.